Programming & Capacity Building Project Grants

 Previous Grants Awarded

 Programming & Capacity Building Project Grants provide support to non-profit arts and/or humanities organizations or groups that may or may not have 501(c)(3) status.
 Grants support high-quality programs open to the public and capacity-building projects.
-Forty-five organizations received FY23 awards within this category.
+Forty-six organizations received FY24 awards within this category.

 Amazing Theatre Company Inc., dba AmaZing Theatre Company